Mohamedgwad/classroom/README.md

 [Visit the Project](https://classroomsm.freewebhostmost.com/)
 ## Features

 - **Dark Mode**: Provides a user-friendly interface in low-light environments.
 - **Login and Register with Email**: Allows users to log in securely using their email and password.
 - **Login and Register with Google**: Enables quick login using Google authentication.
+  - **Seamless Account Integration**: Whether you log in using Google or email, you access the same account.
 - **Forgot Password**: Allows users to reset their password via email if they forget it.
 - **Create Class**: Teachers or administrators can create virtual classes for easy collaboration.
 - **Join Class**: Students can join classes using a unique class code.
 - **Make Classwork**: Teachers can create assignments and other classwork activities for students.
 - **Submit Assignment**: Students can submit their assignments directly through the platform.
 - **Add Grades**: Teachers can evaluate submissions and assign grades to students.
 - **Announcements**: Teachers can post announcements to notify class participants about important updates.
+- **Real-time Announcements**: Announcements are updated in real time, ensuring no participant misses important updates.
-- **Upgrade to Teacher**: Users cangranted teacher privileges to create classes, assign classwork, and manage class activities.
+- **Upgrade to Teacher**: Users can be granted teacher privileges to create classes, assign classwork, and manage class activities.
-- **announcements realtime update**:announcements are updated in real-time, so there are no missing classes.

 ## Languages Used